inet256/inet256/README.md

 - Messages are never corrupted.
 If it gets there, it's correct.
 - Easy to add/remove/change routing algorithms.
 - Addresses are plentiful.
 Spawn a new node for each process.
 Every process gets its own address, no need for ports.
+- Daemon can run without root or `NET_ADMIN` capability.
 - IPv6 Portal for IPv6 over INET256.
-Exposed as a TUN device.
+Exposed as a TUN device. (requires `NET_ADMIN`).
 - Autopeering and transport address discovery help make peering easy.

 ## Network Routing Protocols